 Being convicted of a DUI can seriously impact your reputation, job, and family.
 It is something that has a long-lasting effect beyond just the legal consequences.
 It can hinder your housing and finances in the future.
 If you have been charged with a DUI, a St. Marys DUI lawyer can help.

 A DUI attorney has the knowledge and experience to fight your charges with a detailed plan of action and support.
 The law offices of Jarrett Maillet J.D., P.C., can defend you if you’ve been charged with a DUI.
-With extensive time handling DUI cases, our firm is equipped to handle your case, no matter how complex it may be.
+With extensive experience handling DUI cases, our firm is equipped to handle your case, no matter how complex it may be.

 We can stand by you throughout the court process to defend you against a driver’s license suspension and other penalties.
 We take the time to explain DUI charges to our clients.
 Together, we can develop a defense strategy aimed at achieving the greatest possible outcome.